sils-webinfo/rdfs/README.md

 will check that `vocab.ttl` and `description.ttl` are valid Turtle files.

-## Infer new triples based on your RDFS vocabulary.
+## Infer new triples based on your RDFS vocabulary

 ```
 make inferred.ttl